sawsent/nelson-cli/README.md

 ```sh
 nelson --your-custom-mode Your question for nelson
 ```
-(Keep in mind, you cant use any names that have already been defined as flags like --debug, --max-temperature, etc...)
+(Keep in mind, you cant use any names that have already been defined as flags like --debug, --max-temperature, etc...).
+These take precedence in the flag hierarchy (they're evaluated first in the case block)

 ---

 ## Upcoming
 - [x] **Add A Way to override system prompts directly in the command line**: Instead of having to modify [system_prompts.sh](./system_prompts.sh), you can simply do `nelson --system-prompt="Custom System Prompt" question` for occasional System Prompt needs.
-- [ ] **Add Context Support** (ex: `nelson --explain-error` / `nelson --wtf`): Automatically sends the last command run and the output for nelson to explain.
+- [x] **Add Context Support** (ex: `nelson --explain-error` / `nelson --wtf`): Automatically sends the last command run and the output for nelson to explain.
 - [ ] **Migrate / add support for locally-hosted LLMs (like Llama):** I have an API key because I put 10€ on a project once, but not everyone does so it would be better if you could use other APIs and self-hosted LLMs.